indic-ocr/LibreOCR/README.md

 LibreOCR is a [Libreoffice](http://www.libreoffice.org) extension that provides a tool bar button to upload images.

-Install the extension from [here](https://extensions.libreoffice.org/extensions/libre-ocr)
+Install the extension from [here](https://github.com/indic-ocr/LibreOCR/raw/master/dist/LibreOCR.oxt) or [here](https://extensions.libreoffice.org/extensions/libre-ocr)

 ### Authors and Contributors
 @rkvsraman